davestewart/alias-hq/docs/api.md

 # API

-> Manage configured aliases using JavaScript code
+> Read and transform path aliases using JavaScript

 ## Get paths